graziaazzara/gully_erosion/README.md

 ---

 ### Description
-This repository contains the script and data for pixel-scale gully erosion susceptibility modeling.
+This repository contains the script for pixel-scale gully erosion susceptibility modeling.
+It is designed to be reproducible and adaptable to any region where a reliable gully inventory and an accurate DEM are available.

-The methodology integrates gully inventory data with terrain variables to predict erosion susceptibility at a pixel scale.
+The script automates the snapping of gully trajectories to DEM-derived flow lines using two user-defined parameters: maximum snap distance (SD) and contributing area threshold (CA).
+The user can set three different values for each parameter (SD1, SD2, SD3 and CA1, CA2, CA3) and adapt the approach to the specific characteristics of their study area.

-The modeling framework was implemented in **R**, an open-source programming language, and leverages geospatial and statistical analysis packages.
+The modeling framework was implemented in **R**, an open-source programming language, and uses geospatial and statistical analysis packages.

 ### **Dependencies**
 The script was developed using R (R Core Team, 2023).
 To run the script, you need: